CorMazz/cormazz.github.io/_posts/2024-02-14-wcs-power-moves.md

 Certain songs are exceptions to this rule.
 For instance, 12 bar blues songs do not follow the 4 phrase count pattern.
 They would instead hit on the 1 after 6 measures (since 12 musician bars are 6 dancer measures).
 Other songs simply modify this pattern.
 For instance, the song [_Move Me_ by Liyr](https://www.youtube.com/watch?v=mSrw5KTwvrA) delays the hit to the 2 after the phrase change in the chorus.
 You and your follow have to be aware of oddities such as this and adapt to hit them anyways.

+# Tailoring the Hit

+(This section is under-development and terminology is subject to change).
+Not all phrase changes are created equal.
+There are different types that require different things.
+Sometimes the music stops right at the major one -- and that'd be a great time for a dip, a catch, or something else that is sharp.
+Other times the music shifts character to more flowy and ethereal -- that'd be a great time for a ride.
+And other times the music gets jiggy with it right at the major one -- which is a great time for [getting jiggy with it.](https://www.youtube.com/watch?v=3JcmQONgXJM) For the moment, I'll call these sharp, lyrical, and groovy hits.
+A good dancer will choose the correct hit for the correct type of phrase change.

 ## Accenting the Music

 To really make a dance shine, you can't just hit the major ones, you have to hit different accents within the music.
 A good example of this is Keerigan in [this video](https://youtu.be/tNM-vsw3z9s?si=gvi_QfHkmNon-8t7&t=27).
 If you notice, he plays with the pauses and accents in the music and aligns his dance to them.
 [The rainbow](https://youtu.be/tNM-vsw3z9s?si=gvi_QfHkmNon-8t7&t=37) at 37 seconds is a particularly good example of this.
 He did this by knowing that the music had a minor accent with the word "ahh" on the "and" before 3 and 7.
 Thus, in this example, he started his rainbow on 1 and hit the 3.
 The math doesn't play as nicely when not hitting the major one, but with practice this is achievable.

+# How to Practice

 # Figure Compendium